chandannaidu/textanalysis/README.md

     using postman application its easy to request server starts listening at localhost:5000/

- 5) Use method Post to request
+ 5) Use method Post to requests
  6) At end Run $docker-compose down